olbrichattila/godbmigrator/README.md

 https://github.com/olbrichattila/godbmigrator_cmd

-## Create migration SQL files into a folder
+## Create migration SQL files into a folderfmysql

 ## What is the provider?